s7a7ic/TinkerELEC/README.md

 It's based on the libreelec-12.0 branch commit 6a7c6a427773cd9f7f5a93b6f525779c220ad350 from Jun 15, 2025.

 I've previously tried to use LibreELEC master branch as a base, but the system had random crashes with Kodi 21.2.
 To find the issue I've started again from the libreelec-12.0 branch and sequentially update the packages to test for stability.
-So far it runs pretty stable for me (on RC3).

 > [!NOTE]
 > More information, some useful scripts and configurations to use after the installation can be found in the [Project Repository](https://github.com/s7a7ic/TinkerELEC-Project).